Tea slimming? Can I mix herbs? Understand role in weight loss and risks to the body | Health

 Pharmacist Laura Marise, from the channel “Never saw a Scientist”, says yes.

-“It increases a lot because you can have interactions between herbs that potentiate toxic effects.
-It is the same principle of a drug interaction.
-Always avoid combos of many herbs”, says the pharmacist who emphasizes that she is talking about the capsules.
+“It increases a lot, because you can have interactions between herbs that potentiate the toxic effects.
+It’s the same principle of a drug interaction.
+Always avoid combos of many herbs”, says the pharmacist, who emphasizes that she is talking about the capsule format.

-“(It’s not a problem when we make a) tea, a blend of chamomile with lemon balm.
+“[Não é um problema quando a gente faz um] tea, one blend of chamomile with lemon balm.
 Not that, because the amount there will be very small.
-But, in capsules, the more herbs you have, the greater the risk of a highly potentiated toxic effect”, warns Laura Marise.
+But in capsules, the more herbs you have, the greater the risk of a very potentiated toxic effect”, warns Laura Marise.

 6) Are there daily consumption limits for these substances?